COVID: Travel agencies pitch 'vaccine vacations' to desperate Germans | DW | 19.03.2021

 World Visitor co-partner Albert Sigl told DW that it anticipates a vaccination center at Sheremetyevo opening to foreigners in the near future and that for now the company is accepting nonbinding prebookings.

-As for the longer stays in Russia, World Visitor already has agreements with three private Russian clinics that have permission from the Russian Ministry of Health to vaccinate non-Russian citizens, Sigl said.
+As for the longer stays, World Visitor on Friday said that it can now offer concrete appointments for vaccinations, citing partnerships made with specialized Russian travel agencies as well as multiple private Russian hospitals with permission from the Russian Ministry of Health to vaccinate non-Russian citizens.

 The presence of a vaccination center at a Moscow airport has been the source of much excitement and confusion.
 In February, it was widely reported that Lufthansa had plans in the works to help wannabe vaccine vacationers skirt the hassle of getting a Russian visa by offering vaccinations at its member lounge at Sheremetyevo.
 Lufthansa denied the report on twitter.